 Please note: The minimum scores stated above may be higher than those stipulated by the University.
 We can only accept tests taken within two years of your registration date (with the exception of Cambridge English tests which has no expiry date).
 The University reserves the right to reject any test score if any one element of the test score is too low.

-The application deadline is 12 March 2018
+The application deadline for September start is 31 July 2018

 You will need to submit a research proposal in support of your application.
 You will be prompted to upload your research proposal before you submit your completed application form.
 This should be a word file and contain the following sections: